a2l5t8/SingleNeuronModel/README.md

 In this report, we tried to implement the first single spiking neuron model **(LIF model)** and its few variations and analyse its behavior on different input currents and its parameters.

+All implementations are in the context of `pymonntorch` framework using each implementation as `behavior` on a network.

 # Table of content
 The things we covered in this project are as following :